Thatguyjs/Calculator/README.md

 Known Bugs:
 -
-- Nested parenthesis expressions can result in errors
+- Nested parenthesis can result in errors